 Bear in mind lenders might have different criteria around income and outgoings.

 Ask your lender or independent mortgage adviser what else you might need.

 Please note, printouts of online statements of your current account and utility bills might not be acceptable.

 You will either need hard copies or to have copies certified by your solicitor, your bank or your utility provider.

 How you spend your money

-You might also need to show your outgoings, including how much you’re borrowing on credit cards and other loans, as well as your household bills, including council tax, utility bills, insurance policies, and general living costs such as travelling to work or school, clothing, childcare and entertainment.
+You might also need to show your outgoings, including how much you’re borrowing on credit cards and other loans.

 Are you remortgaging?

-If you want to increase the size of your mortgage you may also have to go through the affordability checks above, and you’ll be given advice around which mortgage products are suitable.
+If you want to increase the size of your mortgage you might also have to go through the affordability checks above, and you’ll be given advice around which mortgage products are suitable.

 Do you want an interest-only mortgage?